bnb/ideas/README.md

 ### Resume.tf
 Resumes for Team Fortress 2 competitive players

+## Node.js App Ideas to Learn From

+### Pastebin-styke site
+...with beautify and uglify scripts, linters, markdown editing, and whatever else you think of.

 ## Open Source Software Theory

 ### [What Closed Source Means to Me](https://github.com/bnb/What-Closed-Source-Means-To-Me)